Netflix/mantis/docs/docs/gettingstarted/local.md

 Serving modern HTTP SSE server sink on port: 8436
 ```
 The source job is now up and ready to serve data.
-This job streams request events sourced from an imaginary service.
-The RequestEvent data
-has information such as uri, status, userId, country etc.

-Let us find requests from countries where the status code is 500
+Let us query for requests from countries where the status code is 500.
-Such a MQL query would look like this
+Such an MQL query would like like this.
 ```bash
 select country from stream where status==500
 ```